nebari-dev/nebari-docs/docs/docs/how-tos/kbatch-setup.md

 schedule: "0 2 * * 7*
 ```

 The same job that we submitted above now can be submitted to run on a schedule.
 A cron schedule of `0 2 * * 7` means the job will run once every Sunday at 2:00AM.
+For those unfamiliar, have a read through the Kubernetes CronJob - cron schedule syntax.
+The website [crontab.guru](crontab.guru) is a nifty tool that tries to translate the schedule syntax into “plain” English.

 ```shell
 $ kbatch cronjob submit -f my-cronjob.yaml